-1. All entries should be submitted in an 18''x24''x3.5'' wooden display box with a clear, plastic top (such as plexiglass).
-Boxes can be handmade or purchased as long as they are of the correct size.
-Instructions and plans can be found at http://www.kansas4- resources/entomology.html
+- 1. All entries should be submitted in an 18"x24"x3.5" wooden display box with a clear, plastic top (such as plexiglass).
+Boxes can be handmade or purchased as long as they are of the correct size. - 2.
+4-H and FFA members may choose to use of two taxonomies: - a.

-H.org/projects/agriculture-and-natural-

-2. 4-H and FFA members may choose to use of two taxonomies:

-- a.
 As printed in "Insects in Kansas" book - b.
-As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy," which follows www.bugguide.net.

-3. Each exhibitor is required to identify each box with two identification labels bearing the exhibitors name, county or district, the collection class the 4-H/FFA member is enrolled in and statement of taxonomy used.
+As printed on the "Insects in Kansas Book: 2016 Revised Taxonomy," which follows www.bugguide.net. - 3.
+Each exhibitor is required to identify each box with two identification labels bearing the exhibitors name, county or district, the collection class the 4-H/FFA member is enrolled in and statement of taxonomy used.
 One label goes in the upper left corner of the box (inside) and the other on the lower right corner of the box (outside).
-Arrange specimens in the box so the box can be displayed lengthwise.

-4. The number of orders, specimens (and families where required) must be included on both of the exhibitor's box identification labels.
-Only one adult insect per species can be used in the Collection Boxes and Notebook Classes, unless labeled male or female and correctly identified.
+Arrange specimens in the box so the box can be displayed lengthwise. - 4.
+The number of orders, specimens (and families where required) must be included on both of the exhibitor's box identification labels.
+Only one adult insect per species can be used in the Collection Boxes and Notebook Classes, unless labeled male or female and correctly identified. - 5.

-5. A completed 4-H Entomology Photo Release Form must be attached to the Entry Card for all exhibits.6.
 Arrangement of specimens: The preferred method is to arrange the insects in groups or rows parallel to the short sides of the box.
 Specimens are to be arranged by Order in the box, then Family were required.

-7. Two labels should be centered on the pin underneath each specimen.
+- 6. Two labels should be centered on the pin underneath each specimen.
 First (closest to the specimen) is the common name label and the second label should be date/locality.
 Full county name and state abbreviation on the second label.
-Collector's name or host on the date/locality label is optional.

-8. The specimens should be collected by the exhibitor and should focus on Kansas insects.
+Collector's name or host on the date/locality label is optional. - 7.
+The specimens should be collected by the exhibitor and should focus on Kansas insects.
 Insects may be collected from one country into bordering states and labeled accordingly.
-Please refer to "Entomology Collection Exhibit Resource" for full details on out-ofstate insects in collections.
-9. Only specimens of the class Insecta should be included.

-10. Purchased insects are not to be exhibited in collections, but they may be used in educational displays.

-11. Specimens of soft bodied insects such as aphids, lice, termites, etc., should be exhibited in alcohol filled vials; however, the use of alcohol filled vials should be limited to only those specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit.
+Please refer to "Entomology Collection Exhibit Resource" for full details on out-of-state insects in collections. - 8.
+Only specimens of the class Insecta should be included - 9.
+Purchased insects are not to be exhibited in collections, but they may be used in educational displays. - 10.
+Specimens of soft bodied insects such as aphids, lice, termites, etc., should be exhibited in alcohol filled vials; however, the use of alcohol filled vials should be limited to only those specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit. - 11.
+Any major violation of rules will result in the exhibit being dropped one ribbon placing.
+Examples would include, but are not limited to: incorrect display box size, missing paperwork, feet on display boxes, no special project in notebooks, etc.